novaku/indoquran-laravel/docs/SEO_DEPLOYMENT_SUMMARY.md

 ## ✅ Complete - IndoQuran SEO Optimization

-The comprehensive SEO optimization for **my.indoquran.web.id** has been successfully implemented and built for production.
+The comprehensive SEO optimization for **indoquran.web.id** has been successfully implemented and built for production.

 ### 🎯 Achieved Objectives